-Predicting stock prices has always been an attractive topic to both investors and researchers.
-Investors always question if the price of a stock will rise or not, since there are many complicated financial indicators that only investors and people with good finance knowledge can understand, the trend of stock market is inconsistent and look very random to ordinary people.
+Predicting stock prices has always been an attractive topic to investors and researchers.
+Investors always question if the price of a stock will rise or not; since there are many complicated financial indicators that only investors and people with good finance knowledge can understand, the stock market trend is inconsistent and looks very random to ordinary people.

-Machine learning is a great opportunity for non-experts to be able to predict accurately and gain steady fortune and may help experts to get the most informative indicators and make better predictions.
+Machine learning is a great opportunity for non-experts to predict accurately, gain a steady fortune, and help experts get the most informative indicators and make better predictions.

-The purpose of this tutorial is to build a neural network in TensorFlow 2 and Keras that predicts stock market prices.
+This tutorial aims to build a neural network in TensorFlow 2 and Keras that predicts stock market prices.
 More specifically, we will build a Recurrent Neural Network with LSTM cells as it is the current state-of-the-art in time series forecasting.

-Alright, let's get start.
-First, you need to install Tensorflow 2 and other libraries:
+Alright, let's get started.
+First, you need to install Tensorflow 2 and some other libraries:

 pip3 install tensorflow pandas numpy matplotlib yahoo_fin sklearn